Malicious URL Detection using Machine Learning: A Survey: Feature Representation

 \subsection{Lexical Features}

-Lexical features are features obtained based on the properties of the URL name (or the URL string).
+Lexical features are features obtained from the properties of the URL name (or the URL string).
 The motivation is that based on how the URL "looks" it should be possible to identify malicious nature of a URL.
 For example, many obfuscation methods try to "look" like benign URLs by mimicking their names and adding a minor variation to it.
 In practice, these lexical features are used in conjunction with several other features (e.g. host-based features) to improve model performance.
 However, using the original URL name directly is not feasible from a machine learning perspective.
 Instead, the URL string has to be processed to extract useful features.
-Next we review some of the lexical features used for malicious URL detection.
+Next, we review the lexical features used for this task.

-\emph{Traditional Lexical Features}: The most commonly used lexical features include statistical properties of the URL string, like the length of the URL, length of each of the components of the URL (Hostname, Top Level Domain, Primary domain, etc.), the number of special characters, etc. \cite{kolari2006svms} were one of the first to suggest extracting words from the URL string.
+\emph{Traditional Lexical Features}: The most commonly used lexical features include statistical properties of the URL string, like length of URL, length of each component of the URL (Hostname, Top Level Domain, Primary domain, etc.), number of special characters, etc. \cite{kolari2006svms} were one of the first to suggest extracting words from the URL string.
 The string was processed such that each segment delimited by a special character (e.g. "/", ".", "?", "=", etc.) comprised a word.
 Based on all the different types of words in all the URLs, a dictionary was constructed, i.e., each word became a feature.
 If the word was present in the URL, the value of the feature would be $1$, and $0$ otherwise.
 This is also known as the bag-of-words model.